knpuniversity/stripe/knpu/ep2-subscriptions/plan-change-payment-failure.md

 we updated the invoice to be closed, and finally downgraded back to the Farmer Brent plan.

 WOW.
-You should go find a co-worker and challenge them to break this.
+Go find a co-worker and challenge them to break your setup.
 We are now, truly, rock solid.